 Biomolecular simulation; nano-bio interactions; complex bio interfaces; cotranslational protein synthesis; biomembranes

-Research in the Van Lehn group is thematically organized around the goal of relating molecular properties to macroscopic function by employing a variety of simulation techniques to interrogate behavior at multiple length and time scales.
-We focus on multicomponent systems with spatially varying interfacial properties, studying both synthetic (e.g., nanoparticles, surfactants, and peptides) and biological (e.g., proteins, lipids, and biosurfactants) soft materials in close collaboration with experimentalists.
+Research in the Van Lehn group is thematically organized around the goal of relating molecular properties to macroscopic function by employing a variety of simulation techniques to interrogate the behavior of soft materials at multiple length and time scales.
+We focus on understanding and predicting interfacial behavior, studying both synthetic (e.g., nanoparticles, liquid crystals, and peptides) and biological (e.g., proteins, lipids, and biosurfactants) soft materials in close collaboration with experimentalists.
 Some of our current research areas are detailed below.
 For all research areas visit the Lab Website.

 An outstanding challenge – and opportunity – for soft materials design is the large set of parameters that can be manipulated synthetically.
-For example, peptides can incorporate an enormous number of amino-acid residue combinations, while nanomaterials can be synthesized with different surface compositions, sizes, and shapes.
-Macroscopic behavior is highly sensitive to these parameters; for example, the cellular uptake of nanoparticles depends strongly on surface charge and size.
-Developing design rules for these systems is challenging given the difficulty in experimentally screening material compositions or accurately modeling long-timescale biological processes.
-We instead use simulations to compute molecular descriptors that are incorporated into quantitative structure-property relationship models to predict experimental observables and guide the exploration of high-dimensional design spaces.
+For example, surface coatings can be created from varying mole fractions of ligands whose physical and chemical properties are dictated by a wide selection of functional groups.
+Moreover, macroscopic behavior is highly sensitive to these choices; for example, the cellular uptake of nanoparticles depends strongly on particle surface charge and size.
+Developing design rules for these systems is challenging due to the difficulty in experimentally screening material compositions or modeling long-timescale processes with chemical accuracy.
+We are developing methods to combine molecular simulations with machine learning techniques to quantitatively predict experimental observables and guide the exploration of high-dimensional design spaces.
 This approach enables the rapid screening and design of soft materials for applications in drug delivery and catalysis.